 Phishing is a method used by fraudsters to access valuable personal details by pretending to be someone they’re not, such as posing as Funding Circle.
 Phishing communication can involve the sending of emails, letters, text messages, or even phone calls.

 Communication from Funding Circle will:

-Alternatively, you may wish to report your incident immediately to the FBI’s Internet Crime Complaint Center (IC3) on their website (https://www.ic3.gov/complaint/default.aspx).
+If you think an email is fraudulent, immediately contact our investor success team or reach out to our security team at firstname.lastname@example.org.
+You may also wish to report your incident immediately to the FBI’s Internet Crime Complaint Center (IC3).

 It is important for you to alert us to a potential scam before providing any information to the fraudster.
 Unfortunately, in the majority of cases, Funding Circle will be unable to recover any money paid over in a scam.